 For the rules on entry points that consume their input, see Consumption and Aliasing.
 Note that even if a value has been consumed, you must still manually free it.
 This is the only operation that is permitted on a consumed value.

 4.6 GPU

-The following API functions are available when using the opencl or cuda backends.
+The following API functions are available when using the opencl, cuda, or hip backends.